 It is a waste of time and money to hire a family law attorney for your divorce case and then not take that very case that you are paying good money for that lawyer to represent you seriously.
 This is another place where our law firm excels in its representation of our family clients.
 We make sure that the initial consultation and throughout the case that our client knows the importance of all these things and our family law client and us work hard through the cooperation, communication and aggressive representation to mutually achieve a fair result that is consistent with law.

 Got questions?
-Are you ready to consult with one of our experienced Orange County family law attorneys?
+Are you ready to consult with one of our experienced family law attorneys?
 Want to look through our site first to see our client testimonials and case victories?
-We are ready to speak with you and will offer you an initial consultation.
+We are ready to speak with you and will offer you an initial, affordable strategy session.